mark-watson/Java-AI-Book/manuscript/information_gathering.md

 - Use an HTML parsing library that strips all HTML markup and Javascript from a page and returns a "pure text" block of text.
 The text in navigation menus, headers, etc. will be interspersed with what we might usually think of a "content" from a web site.
 - Exploit HTML DOM (Document Object Model) formatting information on web sites to pick out headers, page titles, navigation menus, and large blocks of content text.
-- Use a tool like (Selenium)[http://docs.seleniumhq.org/] to programaticly control a web browser so your software agents can login to site and otherwise perform navigation.
+- Use a tool like [Selenium](http://docs.seleniumhq.org/) to programatically control a web browser so your software agents can login to site and otherwise perform navigation.
 In other words your software agents can simulate a human using a web browser.

 I seldom need to use tools like Selenium but as the saying goes "when you need them, you need them."
 For simple sites I favor extracting all text as a single block and use DOM processing as needed.

 I am not going to cover the use of Selenium and the Java Selenium Web-Driver APIs in this chapter because, as I mentioned, I tend to not use it frequently and I think that you are unlikely to need to do so either.
 I refer you to the Selenium documentation if the first two approaches in the last list do not work for your application.
 Selenium is primarily intended for building automating testing of complex web applications, so my occasional use in web spidering is not the common use case.

 I assume that you have some experience with HTML and DOM.
-Since a DOM is a tree data structure it is useful to be able to collapse or to expand sub-trees in the DOM.
+DOM is a tree data structure.

-### Using the jsoup Library
+### Web Scraping Using the Jsoup Library

 We will use the MIT licensed library [jsoup](http://jsoup.org/).
 One reason I selected jsoup for the examples in this chapter out of many fine libraries that provide similar functionality is the particularly nice documentation, especially [The jsoup Cookbook](http://jsoup.org/cookbook/) which I urge you to bookmark as a general reference.
 In this chapter I will concentrate on just the most frequent web scraping use cases that I use in my own work.

-The following bit of code uses jsoup to get the text inside all P (paragraph) elements that are direct children of any DIV element.
+The following bit of example code uses jsoup to get the text inside all P (paragraph) elements that are direct children of any DIV element.
 On line 14 we use the jsoup library to fetch my home web page:

 {lang="java",linenos=on}